HTW-Social-Data-Science/Debunking_with_Dialogue/README.md

 # Debunking with Dialogue

 This repository provides an overview of the code and the data used as well as supplementary material of the paper *Debunking with Dialogue?
-Exploring AI-Generated Counterspeech to Challenge Conspiracy Theories*.
+Exploring AI-Generated Counterspeech to Challenge Conspiracy Theories* by Mareike Lisker, Christina Gottschalk and Helena Mihaljević.

 ## Data